Bridge to Kindergarten Summer Academy 2015 & School Year Program 2015-2016

 August 4-15, 2014 at Schumacher Community Learning Center, 1020 Hartford Avenue, Akron, Ohio 44320

-Students who will be entering kindergarten in the fall of 2014 are invited to participate.
+Students who entered kindergarten in the fall of 2014 participated in the program.

 Bridge to Kindergarten Summer Academy 2013